microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onlinemeeting-list-recordings.md

 > **Note:** The application permission `OnlineMeetingRecording.Read.Chat` uses [resource-specific consent](/microsoftteams/platform/graph-api/rsc/resource-specific-consent).

 To use application permission for this API, tenant administrators must create an application access policy and grant it to a user.
 This authorizes the app configured in the policy to fetch online meetings or online meeting artifacts on behalf of that user (with the user ID specified in the request path).
-For more details, see [Allow applications to access online meetings on behalf of a user](/graph/cloud-communication-online-meeting-application-access-policy).
+For more information, see [Allow applications to access online meetings on behalf of a user](/graph/cloud-communication-online-meeting-application-access-policy).

 > [!NOTE]
 > This API works for a meeting only if the meeting has not expired.
-For more details, see [Limits and specifications for Microsoft Teams](/microsoftteams/limits-specifications-teams#meeting-expiration).
+For more information, see [Limits and specifications for Microsoft Teams](/microsoftteams/limits-specifications-teams#meeting-expiration).

 ## HTTP request